What Are The Challenges Of Overseas Healthcare Procurement And Sourcing?

 B. Tax Implications and Tariffs:

 Different countries have varied tax structures, import duties, and tariffs, which can directly influence the cost of procured items.
-Being unaware or misinterpreting these can lead to unexpected financial burdens.
+Being unaware of or misinterpreting these can lead to unexpected financial burdens.
 Moreover, some countries offer tax incentives for importing specific healthcare products, and tapping into such opportunities can lead to substantial savings.

 C. Hidden Costs and Potential Financial Pitfalls: